tyson-swetnam/srer-wgew/README.md

 These scripts were run on [Jetstream](https://jetstream-cloud.org/) cloud virtual machines with  [base](https://use.jetstream-cloud.org/application/images/54) and [custom](https://use.jetstream-cloud.org/application/images/330) images for Docker, GRASS and GDAL GIS, R and RStudio images.

 Many of the softwares in this study are built in [Docker](https://www.docker.com/) containers.
-I installed Docker CE on the base Jetstream images and pulled the latest containers
+I installed [Docker CE on the base Ubuntu Dev](https://use.jetstream-cloud.org/application/images/359) Jetstream image.
+New instances can be launched from this image and `docker pull` the containers for analyses.

 ### Docker Containers List